ganeti/ganeti/man/gnt-instance.rst

 The option ``-f`` will skip the prompting for confirmation.

-If ``--allow-failover`` is specified it tries to fallback to failover if it already can determine that a migration won't work (i.e. if the instance is shut down).
+If ``--allow-failover`` is specified it tries to fallback to failover if it already can determine that a migration won't work (e.g. if the instance is shut down).
 Please note that the fallback will not happen during execution.
 If a migration fails during execution it still fails.